The Complete Guide To Juice Fasting And Juice Feasting

 2. Is your juicer safe to use for juice fasting?

 All that I have to say here about safe juice fasting includes using a safe juice extractor.
 I often discourage use of a centrifugal juicer for juice fasting as it may do more harm to you than good.
-Please read about whether your juicer is safe (will open a new window).
+Please read about whether your juicer is safe.